 Meliora, which means “better” in Italian (actually megliora but maybe they took out the g because…Americans) is a super, super simple household cleaner.
 Arriving in a small, 1″-2″ box, you’ll find three sticks of unscented Meliora concentrate.
 They kind of have the texture of soap, because that’s kind of what they are.
 You drop one of these into a glass spray bottle with warm water and let it sit for a bit as it dissolves.
 If you want a scent to it, you can always add your favorite essential oil, but I usually leave mine unscented.

 They claim their product to be dye-free, preservative-free, palm oil-free, cruelty-free and fragrance-free.
 But, most importantly, it works.
 You don’t even need to use too much, or it could even get TOO soapy.
 I use this to clean my kitchen counters, bathrooms, doorknobs, etc. I wouldn’t recommend it for windows, though.
 I also find that if my face is too close to where I’m spraying, the fine mist of soap kind of gets in my nose.
 But, maybe I should just keep my nose outta there?

 Loofah Dish Scrubbers

-One of my favorite zero-waste shops Tiny Yellow Bungalow carries these adorable loofah dish scrubbers.
+One of my favorite zero-waste shops Tiny Yellow Bungalow carries these adorable loofah dish scrubbers among their sustainable household products.
 They come in all shapes and sizes and are amazing at scrubbing up messes.
 There’s honestly no need at all for any manufactured, plastic sponge when nature has provided us this wonderful, biodegradable choice.
 It’s actually incredible to think that we ever thought we needed to improve on this.
 Aside from the loofah scrubber’s fantastic scrubbing skills, you can compost it once it starts to fall apart.
 But, you’ll be amazed at how long it lasts.